 For the sake of transparency, I want to share my background going into the exam.
 I have a B.S. in Computer Information Systems.
 My degree incorporated a double concentration in Systems Development and Information Assurance and Security.
 I also hold an upper-division undergraduate certificate in Applied Cybersecurity from the SANS Institute.
 The red team certifications that I've completed before PNPT are Pentest+, eJPT, and GPEN.
 Professionally, I've been a software developer for just under two years, most recently at a full-spectrum cybersecurity company.

 I consider myself to be an early-career software developer, as that's what pays my bills.
 That aside, I am an offensive security enthusiast.
 As it's related to information technology, if I'm not studying and practicing software development, I'm sharpening my red team skills.

 Edit 8/10/2022: I am currently employed at TCM Security as a Senior Security Engineer.
 I began working here in April of 2022.
 I completed the PNPT exam in December of 2021, prior to beginning my work on the new exam platform.

 I opted to take PNPT for a few reasons:

-- The exam is 100% practical--I've never personally been on a penetration test and wanted to gain hands-on experience in the event that I ever am asked to cover down on an engagement.
+The exam is 100% practical--I've never personally been on a penetration test and wanted to gain hands-on experience if I ever am asked to cover down on an engagement.